 Skip is also used in crochet instructions to tell you to skip a chain or another part of the pattern you have been working.
 Therefore, although you will usually be skipping stitches, you might also be skipping chains or spaces.

-Uses of Skip in Crochet - Creating Holes, Decreases, and Textures
+Uses of Skip in Crochet

 The instruction to "skip" in crochet can be used for several different reasons.

-Sk in Crochet as a Lacy Design Element
+As a Lacy Design Element

 Skip is used to create a looser weave or add windows (holes) within a pattern.
 For example, see the V stitch instructions, where you will skip the next chain in the pattern to create the lacy effect.
 Naturally, the skip opens up more space.
-Therefore, it is used as a design effect
+Therefore, it is used as a design effect.

 You will also use skip when creating a buttonhole.
 Of course, this is just another type of lacy hole, but it is an important feature for many projects, such as crochet sweaters.
 In this case, you will chain one or more stitches, skip the next stitch (or stitches) you would have worked on the prior row, and resume crocheting into the stitches after that number.
 This creates the hole you will need as a buttonhole.